bernardphp/OpenCloud/README.md

 This driver implements the Queues part of Rackspace or other OpenStack-based cloud providers, using [php-opencloud](https://github.com/rackspace/php-opencloud).
 It supports prefetching messages, which reduces the number of HTTP requests.
-It also passing a list of known queues to the constructor.
+It also supports passing a list of known queues to the constructor.
 Passing known queue names saves an HTTP request to the provider.

 For full details on using Bernard the [documentation](http://bernard.readthedocs.io).